retry51776/notes/devOps/devops.md

 ## Four Fundamental Topologies
 - Stream-aligned team: `Aligned to a flow of work from (usually) a segment of the business domain.`
 - Enabling team: `Helps a stream-aligned team to overcome obstacles.
 Also detects missing capabilities.`
-- Complicated subsystem team: `Where significant mathematics/calculation or hardto-find niche technical expertise is needed full-time.`
+- Complicated subsystem team: `Where significant mathematics/calculation or hard to-find niche technical expertise is needed full-time.`
 - Platform team: `A grouping of other team types that provide a compelling internal product to accelerate delivery by stream-aligned teams.`

-## CheckList
+## Project CheckList
 - install
-- config
+- config `devs always forgets to tell devOps`
 - provision
 - deploy